AntonSol919/linkspace/homepage/eli5.md

 Consider this your invitation.

-[^1]: I'ts not the password, but a hash function run multiple times so i'ts not at risk of being copied if the index is compromised.
+[^1]: It is not the password, but a hash function run multiple times so i'ts not at risk of being copied if the index is compromised.